pigworker/so-pigworker/markdown/appl-tensor.md

-Perhaps the monoid you're looking for is this one, strangely missing from the library.
+Perhaps the monoid you're looking for is this one.

     newtype AppM f m = AppM (f m) deriving Show

     instance (Applicative f, Monoid m) => Monoid (AppM f m) where mempty                      = AppM (pure mempty)
       mappend (AppM fx) (AppM fy) = AppM (pure mappend <*> fx <*> fy)

+As a comment, below, observes, it can be found in the [reducers](https://hackage.haskell.org/package/reducers-3.12.1/docs/Data-Semigroup-Applicative.html#t:Ap) library under the name `Ap`.
+It's fundamental to `Applicative`, so let's unpack it.

 Note, in particular, that because `()` is trivially a `Monoid`, `AppM f ()` is a `Monoid`, too.
 And that's the monoid lurking behind `Applicative f`.